iwanders/micro_hap/README.md

 - Implement `SetupInfo`'s serialize/deserialize, this [issue](https://github.com/serde-rs/serde/issues/1937#issuecomment-812137971) is helpful.
 - ~Bluetooth session cache for session resume.~ ~Cache exists, use during initial setup works, works for lightbulb, not for thermometer between restarts.
 Issue was that the device id shouldn't change!~
 - The services made with `#[gatt_service(..` have a `StaticCell` in them, as such they can't be instantiated twice.
 This makes the mutually exclusive lightbulb example cumbersome.
+- To notify, we need the handle of the characteristic, which we currently don't have.

 ## example_std
 This example is intended to run a Linux host, similar to [trouble's linux](https://github.com/embassy-rs/trouble/tree/main/examples/linux) examples.